ali1845/pythonNotes/Inheritance_in_OOPs.md

           pass

-Since the Child class, Type, inherits the the Parent class, Email, it also inherit all the attributes and methods of the parent class.
+Since the Child class, Type, inherits the Parent class, Email, it also inherits all the attributes and methods of the parent class.

 **Run and see the output**